New Year's Day gift (royal courts): Costume gifts

 Some items of clothing recorded on the gift rolls can be cross-referenced with entries in the queen's inventories.
 Among loose gowns or night gowns listed in an inventory now held by the Folger Shakespeare Library, two were given in 1584 and 1585 by "Baroness Paget Cary" (Katherine, a daughter of Henry Knyvet), another presented by Mary Scudamore in 1585, one by Henry Brouncker in 1588, and a night gown of silver was a gift from Mary and John Scudamore in 1599.

+In 1585, the Earl of Leicester gave a sable skin or fur dressed with a jewelled gold head and feet, an item known today by its Italian name as a zibellino.
 Elizabeth Snowe gave toothpicks and toothcloths.
 Food was also a suitable gift, in 1562 Lady Yorke gave Elizabeth three sugar loaves and a barrel of sucket.
 A bible, bound in crimson velvet embroidered with pearls, given to Elizabeth in 1584 by the printer Christopher Barker is now held by the Bodleian Library.

-Writing and poetry were presented as New Year's Day gifts.
-Evidence of the importance of gift giving can be found in the letters of Rowland Whyte, who reported the success of presents when charting the current royal favour enjoyed by courtiers including the Earl of Essex and Lady Leicester.
+Diplomats and aristocrats

 Elizabeth also gave gifts to ambassadors, and the gift roll for January 1585 includes silver plate weighing 545 ounces given to Lewis Bellenden and 135 ounces to the Master of Gray, who had been involved in the negotiations around the Association of Mary, Queen of Scots, and James VI.

 Beyond the royal court, evidence survives of New Year's day gift giving in aristocratic households.
 In 1576, Gilbert Talbot, who was staying at Goodrich Castle, sent his father, the Earl of Shrewsbury, locally made gifts of a Monmouth cap, Ross boots, and perry.
 Mary, Queen of Scots, imprisoned at Sheffield in 1580, asked her ally James Beaton, Archbishop of Glasgow, to send her items of gold jewellery from Paris for her to give as tokens and New Year's Day gifts.
 She had not been able to acquire as many gifts as she would have liked to give in previous years.